asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 ## 2. A failing acceptance test

-We want some too see a list of wines from our cellar, but it currently presents nothing.
+We want to see a list of wines from our cellar, but it currently presents nothing.
 Our next task is to write a test for that.

 We know that to get the list of wines, an API request has to be done.